-Set-up, operation and data-processing of geophyisical equipment, including:
+Set-up, operation and data-processing of geophysical equipment, including:

 - Iris Syscal -R2 and Iris Syscal Pro 48 Channel resistivity systems; T-VLF (Very Low Frequencies) survey instrument.

 - Geometrics G-858 cesium vapor magnetometer

 - Geonics EM-31; EM-61.

-- Sensors and Software, Pulse Ekko Ground Penetrating Radar system with 100MHz, and 500MHz antennae and multi-channel capabilities.
+- Pulse Ekko Ground Penetrating Radar system with 100MHz, and 500MHz antennae and multi-channel capabilities.